 Note: Today's accommodation, a homestay with a local family, will have quite basic facilities.
 Hot water, while normally available, is not 100% reliable.
 The toilet and showers are outside and shared.
 You may need to share a room with others in your group (especially during high season), with separate bedrooms for men and women.
 In return, you'll have a unique opportunity to learn about the Tajik culture and the area from the locals' perspective as you share the family's traditional meals and experience their day-to-day life.

 Note: At Darvaza camp you will be provided with sleeping bags, pillows, and 1- or 2-person tents.
 There is also an option to share a yurt with 3-5 other group members.
-In both cases, toilets and basic washing facilities (which include a shower with hot water) are outside.
+In both cases, toilets and basic washing facilities are outside.

 At 18:00 meet your tour guide, the group members and welcome new members of the tour with a dinner at a national restaurant.
 Overnight at the hotel.